ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 Neurodiversity fireside chat with Rosemary Richings.
 Photo of Ed Thompson, Rosemary Richings, and Uptimize logo.

-On February 19, I did an interactive event on the subject of dyspraxia at work with Ed Thompson the founder of Uptimize.
+On February 19, I hosted an interactive event on dyspraxia at work with Ed Thompson, the founder of Uptimize.

 You can watch a recording of that event right here: